pietvanzoen/piet.me/notes/2022-11-07-yoto-player/index.md

 Bonus tip.
 When you’re making your own playlists you can assign pixel icons to each track.
 Someone made a website where you can find and upload custom icons: https://www.yotoicons.com

+Also, you can get a 10% discount on your first order using this link! ✨<https://prz.io/EDbezxZTK>✨